Reading time 9 minutes. Use our table of content for a quick read.

 Here is a quick sum up of all the interesting statistics about tourists visiting Spain from the Spanish national office.
 All the data are for the full year 2022.
 So yes, they are not yet back to pre-coronavirus 2019 but close to being.
 2023 just started strongly and should be back to 2019 level if not stronger.

 #1 Where do tourists in Spain come from?

 The top 5 countries for the full year 2022 are:

 - The United Kingdom with 21% of the tourists

 - Nordic countries with 6% of the tourists

 Here is our interactive chart with those data:

 If you are travelling to Spain and would like to buy your dream home, start with our Spanish property buyer’s guides written for the top 10 nationalities buying properties in Spain.

-How do the tourists arrive to Spain?
+#2 How do tourists arrive in Spain?

 Have a look at our earlier articles on that: